Eocene–Oligocene extinction event: Grande Coupure

-The Grande Coupure, or "great break" in French, with a major European turnover in mammalian fauna about 33.5 Ma, marks the end of the last phase of Eocene assemblages, the Priabonian, and the arrival in Europe of Asian species.
+The Grande Coupure, or 'great break' in French, with a major European turnover in mammalian fauna about 33.5 Ma, marks the end of the last phase of Eocene assemblages, the Priabonian, and the arrival in Europe of Asian species.
 The Grande Coupure is characterized by widespread extinctions and allopatric speciation in small isolated relict populations.
-It was given its name in 1910 by the Swiss palaeontologist Hans Georg Stehlin, to characterise the dramatic turnover of European mammalian fauna, which he placed at the Eocene-Oligocene boundary.
+It was given its name in 1910 by the Swiss palaeontologist Hans Georg Stehlin, to characterise the dramatic turnover of European mammalian fauna, which he placed at the Eocene–Oligocene boundary.
 A comparable turnover in Asian fauna has since been called the "Mongolian Remodelling".

 The Grande Coupure marks a break between endemic European faunas before the break and mixed faunas with a strong Asian component afterwards.
-J. J. Hooker and his team summarized the break:

-"Pre-Grande Coupure faunas are dominated by the perissodactyl family Palaeotheriidae (distant horse relatives), six families of artiodactyls (cloven-hoofed mammals) (Anoplotheriidae, Xiphodontidae, Choeropotamidae, Cebochoeridae, Dichobunidae and Amphimerycidae), the rodent family Pseudosciuridae, the primate families Omomyidae and Adapidae, and the archontan family Nyctitheriidae.

-"Post-Grande Coupure faunas include the true rhinoceros (family Rhinocerotidae), three artiodactyl families (Entelodontidae, Anthracotheriidae and Gelocidae) related respectively to pigs, hippos and ruminants, the rodent families Eomyidae, Cricetidae (hamsters) and Castoridae (beavers), and the lipotyphlan family Erinaceidae (hedgehogs).
-The speciose genus Palaeotherium plus Anoplotherium and the families Xiphodontidae and Amphimerycidae were observed to disappear completely.

-"Only the marsupial family Herpetotheriidae, the artiodactyl family Cainotheriidae, and the rodent families Theridomyidae and Gliridae (dormice) crossed the faunal divide undiminished."
+Before the Grande Coupure, European faunas were dominated by anoplotheriid, xiphodontid, choeropotamid, cebochoerid, dichobunid, and amphimerycid artiodactyls, palaeotheriid perissodactyls, pseudosciurid rodents, adapid and omomyid primates, and nyctitheriids.
+Post-Grande Coupure artiodactyl faunas in Europe are dominated by gelocids, anthracotheriids, and entelodontids, with true rhinoceroses representing the perissodactyl fauna, eomyids, hamsters, and beavers representing the rodent fauna, and hedgehogs representing the eulipotyphlan fauna.
+The speciose genus Palaeotherium plus Anoplotherium and the families Xiphodontidae and Amphimerycidae were observed to disappear completely during the Grande Coupure.
+An element of the paradigm of the Grande Coupure was the apparent extinction of all European primates at the Grande Coupure.
+However, the 1999 discovery of a mouse-sized early Oligocene omomyid, reflecting the better survival chances of small mammals, undercut the Grande Coupure paradigm.
+Herpetotheriids, cainotheriids, dormice, and theridomyids survived the Grande Coupure undiminished.
+Balkanatolia acted as a staging ground for Asian taxa that immigrated into Europe following the extinction of its own mammal fauna during the Grande Coupure.

 It has been suggested that this was caused by climate change associated with the earliest polar glaciations and a major fall in sea levels, or by competition with taxa dispersing from Asia.
 However, few argue for an isolated single cause.
-Other possible causes are related to the impact of one or more large bolides in northern hemisphere at Popigai, Toms Canyon and Chesapeake Bay.
+Other possible causes are related to the impact of one or more large bolides in the Northern Hemisphere at Popigai, Toms Canyon, and Chesapeake Bay.
 Improved correlation of northwest European successions to global events confirms the Grande Coupure as occurring in the earliest Oligocene, with a hiatus of about 350 millennia prior to the first record of post-Grande Coupure Asian immigrant taxa.

-An element of the paradigm of the Grande Coupure was the apparent extinction of all European primates at the Coupure.
-However, the 1999 discovery of a mouse-sized early Oligocene omomyid, reflecting the better survival chances of small mammals, undercut the Grand Coupure paradigm.

-Evidence in the world's ocean current system indicates an abrupt cooling from 34.1 to 33.6 Ma across the Eocene–Oligocene boundary at 33.9 Ma.
-The remarkable cooling period in the ocean is correlated with pronounced mammalian faunal replacement within continental Asia as well.
-The Asian biotic reorganization events are comparable to the Grande Coupure in Europe and the Mongolian Remodeling of mammalian communities.
-The global cooling is also correlated with marked drying conditions in low-latitudes Asia.
+Research suggests that in the Ebro Basin of Spain, the turnover lagged the Eocene-Oligocene boundary by at most 500,000 years (500 kyr).

+Bachitherium Dispersal Event

+Additionally, a second dispersal event of Asian taxa into Europe, known as the Bachitherium Dispersal Event (named after the ruminant Bachitherium), occurred later, around 31 Ma.
+Unlike the Grande Coupure, which took place via Central and Northern Asia, this later dispersal occurred via a southern corridor.